ktzrbn/docs/content/en/docs/Settings/Settings_data_export/settings_data_export.md

 The Field mapping profiles list contains the following columns:

 -   **Name.** Name of the job profile.
--   **FOLIO record type.** The types of records included in the export: Source record storage (entire record), Authority, Instance, Holdings, and/or Item.
+-   **FOLIO record type.** The types of records included in the export: Source record storage (entire record), Instance, Holdings, and/or Item.
 -   **Format.** Format of the exported record.
 -   **Updated.** Date the field mapping profile was last updated.
 -   **Updated by.** User or system who last updated the field mapping profile.